Exercise Equipment for Stroke Patients

-For most stroke survivors, rehabilitation starts at a hospital or rehab facility and includes a variety of sessions and exercises dedicated to regaining independence and movement.
-Studies have shown that regular stroke exercise not only improves mobility and overall well-being, but its impact on lifestyle can also reduce the risk of a future stroke.
-Physical therapists recommend the motorized Theracycle stroke exercise equipment because it allows safe and effective stroke treatment to continue at home.
+For most stroke survivors, stroke rehab exercise starts at a hospital or stroke rehabilitation facility and includes a variety of sessions and stroke physical therapy exercises dedicated to regaining independence and movement.
+Studies have shown that regular stroke rehabilitation exercises not only improve mobility and overall well-being, but its impact on lifestyle can also reduce the risk of a future stroke.
+In addition, studies show that stroke victims who partake in a stroke rehabiliation exercise program achieve better performance levels than those who don’t.

 Challenge: Loss of Motor Control